absalom-muc/MHI-AC-Ctrl/Troubleshooting.md

 The HOSTNAME specified in support.h is used as WiFi hostname, MQTT hostname and OTA hostname.
 In case that you use more than one MHI-AC-Ctrl, e.g. in a multi-split configuration, you have to use unique HOSTNAME to every PCB.

 ## :fire: AC switches power off sometimes
 When there is for >=120 seconds no valid MISO frame, the AC goes into an error state (MQTT topic Errorcode=1) and the AC switches off.
 You can leave the error state by sending a command via IR-RC or by sending a command via SPI.
+To switch on the AC again via SPI you have to send the Power On command.
 I assume this is some kind of safety function.
 This happens when there is >=120 seconds no WiFi or MQTT connection, because the SW loop related to SPI is not served.

 ## :fire: Receiving the AC status works, but can't change values
 Different root causes are possible: